"James Bond Collection: Volume 2" Blu-ray Review

 Also included for our listening pleasure is a DTS-HD 5.1 Master Lossless Audio track.
 Before you even begin to ponder…yes, these are amazing.
 If you were astounded by the DTS mixes that the DVD releases boasted, then you’ll be even more impressed by the clarity and room spread that these tracks give off.
 Aside from some dated deco, these films don’t look and sound as old as they are and the restoration and new sound mixes offered for these films is simply fantastic.
 Alternate Mono English (original audio), Spanish Mono and French 5.1 tracks are offered for all three.
 Subtitles are in Spanish.

 All three films contain a “007 Mission Control” interactive guide that allows you to explore more into the films back-story and characters.
 All three also contain “smart menu” technology, but quite honestly aside from slick new animation, the menus look nearly identical to the previous two-disc DVD releases.
-The extras across all three releases are a mix of high and standard definition.
+The extras across all three releases are a mix of high and standard definition and wrap up with an Image Gallery on each release.

 Overall you’d be upgrading to these new releases for the video and audio and they do not disappoint.
 Although I’m hesitant to recommend such a pricey upgrade, especially when the original sets themselves weren’t so cheap when original hitting, but if you’re a fan of 007 then there’s really no choice but to pick up these sets.
 They’re put together well and the new transfers will immerse you in the films in a way that DVD just couldn’t—you’ll see all the little details on the screen and hear every bit of audio as it surrounds you.
-Perhaps just pick up your favorites for now if dropping over $100 on six Blu-ray’s isn’t appealing to you (it isn’t to me), but no matter which way you cut it the statement plastered across the back of each of these releases rings true: “Blu-ray was made for Bond!”
+Perhaps just pick up your favorites for, but no matter which way you cut it the statement plastered across the back of each of these releases rings true: “Blu-ray was made for Bond!”
 Highly Recommended.